Shredder (Teenage Mutant Ninja Turtles): 2018 animated series

 In "One Man's Junk", the next piece of the Kuroi Yōroi was in the possession of Repo Mantis, who claimed it from a Yōkai and held in his salvage yard.
 After trapping the cat/mantis mutant, Mrs. Nubbins who was owned by Repo Mantis, the Turtles learn that two fire-headed guys working as shoe salesmen bought the metal from him.
 This caused the Turtles to learn that the Foot Lieutenant and the Foot Brute claimed the metal.

 After the Kuroi Yōroi was completed in "End Game", Draxum donned the armor, intent on destroying humanity once and for all in his misguided quest to protect the Yōkai.
 The Foot Lieutenant and the Foot Brute addressed him as Shredder, but he rejected the title, confused with the name "Shredder".
 Furthermore, due to a flaw in the armor (the Turtles' Jupiter Jim action figure was shoved in to cover a hole when the faceplate was used as a tea kettle), it was not able to properly absorb Draxum's power.
 After Draxum was defeated and spat out of the armor, due to April knocking a baseball against the action figure, it reassembled itself, having drained Draxum of his life force.

 In "Many Happy Returns", Shredder acted like a feral beast, due to his sapience still being sealed in the Twilight Realm.
-During the chaos, a heavily weakened Draxum used his remaining strength to escape through a portal the Foot Recruit opened to assist her senses.
+During the chaos, a heavily weakened Draxum used his remaining strength to escape through a portal the Foot Recruit opened to assist the Brute and Lieutenant.
 After being attacked by the demon, the Foot Lieutenant, Foot Brute, and Foot Recruit retreated to find out what went wrong.
 After discovering a flux in Shredder's quantum energy, causing him to randomly phase in and out between Earth and the Twilight Realm, Big Mama was able to provide a mystic collar for the Turtles and Splinter to trap Shredder in another dimension, though she made a secret last-minute alteration to this plan.

 In "Battle Nexus: New York," Big Mama secretly attached a control device and its associated magic ring to the Shredder and controlled him under the alias of Shadow Fiend.
 This was discovered during the Turtles, Splinter, April, and the redeemed and recovering Draxum's fight with Big Mama.
 When the ring was removed from Big Mama during the fight, the Foot Recruit claimed it.
 Before Leonardo could portal Big Mama out during their escape, she got cut off.
 The Foot Recruit, furious that her master was enslaved, ominously told Big Mama that she was about to lose everything and advised her to run.
 The Shredder then destroyed the Grand Nexus Hotel, flying out into the city with the Foot Recruit on his back.